amonks/run/README.md

 If the Type is "long",

-- We will restart the task if it returns.
+- We will keep the task alive by restarting it if it exits.
-- If the long task A is a dependency or trigger of task B, we will begin B as soon as A starts.
+- If the long task A is a dependency of task B, we will begin B as soon as A starts.
+- It is invalid to use a long task as a trigger, since long tasks aren't expected to end.

 If the Type is "short",